OXY2DEV/markview.nvim/Preview.md

 debounce = 150
 ```

 Delay(in milliseconds) between refreshing the preview.
+Also changes how often the `splitview` window is updated.

 >[!NOTE]
 > In some cases(e.g. switching between 2 modes(e.g. `n`, `c`) that have preview enabled) the refresh is **skipped**.